nalkael/nalkael/README.md

 ## About Me
-My name is Yumi Hoshi (保志裕海), come from Japan's Okinawa and residing in Germany now.
+My name is Yumi Hoshi (保志裕海), came from Japan's Okinawa and residing in Germany now.

 I'm passionate **Software Developer** with experience in **[technologies you're proficient in]**.
 I like to learn new skills as well as dip into new areas.